Clashes in West Bank | Pictures | Reuters

 Clashes in West Bank

-A Palestinian protester throws stones towards Israeli army bulldozer during clashes following a protest againsmore

-Israeli soldiers take position during clashes with Palestinian protesters following a protest against the nearmore
+Palestinian protesters climb a ladder at Israel's controversial barrier that separates the West Bank town of Amore

+A Palestinian protester tries to hammer a hole through Israel's controversial barrier that separates the West more

-A Palestinian protester kicks a tyre during clashes with Israeli troops following an anti-Israel demonstrationmore
+A Palestinian protester moves a burning tyre during clashes with Israeli troops near Israel's controversial bamore

-Palestinian protesters run a way from tear gas fired by Israeli soldiers during clashes following a protest agmore

-Foreign activists hold a Palestinian flag next to Israeli soldiers and border policemen during a protest over more
+Palestinian protesters climb a section of Israel's controversial barrier that separates the West Bank town of more

-A Palestinian protester releases fire crackers during clashes with Israeli troops following an anti-Israel demmore
+A Palestinian protester releases fireworks during clashes with Israeli troops in the West Bank town of Abu Dismore

+Palestinian protesters sit atop a section of Israel's controversial barrier that separates the West Bank town more

-A Palestinian protester throws stones at Israeli troops during clashes following an anti-Israel demonstration more
+A Palestinian protester throws a stone at Israeli troops during clashes in the West Bank town of Abu Dis near more

+A Palestinian protester kicks a burning tyre during clashes with Israeli troops near Israel's controversial bamore

-Foreign activists and Palestinian protesters use a metal ramp to cross over a section of the controversial Isrmore
+Palestinian protesters climb a section of the Israel's controversial barrier that separates the West Bank townmore

-Palestinian protesters run a way from tear gas fired by Israeli soldiers during clashes following a protest agmore
+A Palestinian protester places a tyre on a burning pile during clashes with Israeli troops near Israel's contrmore

+A Palestinian protester smokes a cigarette during clashes with Israeli troops near Israel's controversial barrmore

 A Palestinian protester throws a tyre to burn it during clashes with Israeli troops following an anti-Israel dmore